 - No one-by drivetrain option

 The Stance is Giant’s entry level full suspension trail bike that has grown in popularity over the years.
 For 2019 the Stance gets a makeover, with a brand-new frame that builds on the success of the previous models with revised geometry and a much cleaner look.
 There are two models in the range, and we look at them both in this Giant Stance Review.

-Whether you are new to mountain bike riding or are stepping up from a hardtail, you will find that the Stance offers a confident ride on both rough and smooth trails.
-The 120mm of front and rear suspension travel is combined with dialled trail geometry and rapid rolling, yet nimble 27.5” wheels.
+Whether you are new to mountain bike riding or are stepping up from a hardtail MTB, you will find that the Stance offers a confident ride on both rough and smooth trails.
+The 120mm of front and rear suspension travel is combined with confident trail geometry and fast, yet nimble 27.5” wheels.
 This makes the Giant Stance ideal for all types of mountain biking, from cross-country single track to technical trail centre loops.

-Giant is one of the largest bicycle frame manufacturers in the world and all their bike frames are built in-house, so they certainly know a thing or two about making quality MTB frames.
+Giant is one of the largest bicycle frame manufacturers in the world.
+All their bike frames are built in-house, so they certainly know a thing or two about making quality MTB frames.
 The Stance frame is built from 6061 ALUXX-Grade aluminium which uses tubes that are press formed and butted to reduces the amount of unnecessary material used to achieve the desired strength to weight ratio.

 Unlike most bike manufacturers, Giant creates its ALUXX alloy tubing and builds the frames in its own factory, rather than subcontracting them to one of the handful of mega manufacturers such as, er, Giant - Bike Radar

 This ‘FlexPoint’ system saves weight and cost compared to extra pivots and linkages, and it turns out it’s no bad thing in terms of ride quality either -